TomasBoda/agent-lang/thesis.md

 lambda_expression:
     | expression "=>" identifier "=>" expression
 ```
-We start with an expression holding a value of type AgentList, followed by a lambda arrow `=>`.
-Then, we declare the lambda parameter name, which is any identifier we choose, such as `item` followed again by a lambda arrow `=>`.
-The final part of the lambda expression is an expression representing for instance a condition based on which to manipulate the agents.
+We start with an expression holding a value of type AgentList, followed by a Lambda arrow `=>`.
+Then, we declare the Lambda parameter name, which is any identifier we choose, such as `item` followed again by a lambda arrow `=>`.
+This parameter is used to access each agent instance in the array, one by one.
+The final part of the Lambda expression is an expression representing for instance a condition based on which to manipulate the agent instances.
 ```
 define visual_range = 60;